 Fatty Acids for ADHD - Omegas 3, 6 & 9

-Increasing evidence suggests that a relative lack of omega-3 may contribute to many psychiatric and neurodevelopmental disorders including Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, oppositional defiant disorder, depression, developmental coordination disorder, and autism.
+Increasing evidence suggests that a relative lack of essential fatty acids, mainly omega-3, may contribute to many psychiatric and neurodevelopmental disorders including Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, oppositional defiant disorder, depression, developmental coordination disorder, and autism.

 Numerous studies show children with ADHD have a measurable reduction in the tissue levels of omega-3s (EPA).
 Omega-3 is critical in the structure and function of brain cells.

 DHA found in Omega-6 protects the brain from neurotoxicities such as pesticides and mercury, both toxins that have been linked to ADHD.
 DHA also plays an important role in brain development and intelligence.

 It’s very important to get the correct ratio of Omega 3/6 fatty acids.
 The typical American consumes far too many omega-6 fats in their diet while consuming very low levels of omega-3.

 The ideal ratio of omega-6 to omega-3 fats is 1:1.
 Today, however, most people’s ratio of omega-6 to omega-3 averages from 20:1 to a staggering 50:1.
 Those kinds of ratios are not good news for your ADHD symptoms

 The neutralizing effect of antioxidants helps protect the body from oxidative stress.